Paulmicha/common-web-tools/README.md

 **Purpose**:

 - Leaziness (no manual inclusions to think about)
-- When used in combination with naming conventions, allows :
-    - Automatic overrides and/or complements - i.e. when adding your custom scripts in the `cwt/custom` subdir following the same dir/file structure.
+- When used in combination with naming conventions, allows automatic overrides and/or complements - i.e. when adding your custom scripts in the `cwt/custom` subdir following the same dir/file structure.
 See `cwt/utilities/autoload.sh`
-    - Drupal-like "hooks" (unclear if needed at this stage)

 This pattern might be used to integrate some [existing (and more elaborate) Bash projects](https://github.com/awesome-lists/awesome-bash).

+### Methodic naming (differenciation)

+The principle is : *file structure* should indicate intent.
+CWT's organization is task-oriented by subject.

+This is not really a pattern and more a basic guideline to name folders, scripts or functions.
+It may also help deciding how to split or group operations and inform folder structure choices.

+- **Purpose**:
+    - Less hesitation
+    - Self-explanation
+- **Caveat**: Potential identic file names in different folders (cf. modularity article JS)

-## Conventions
+## Conventions used in code

 - Sourcing : prefer the shorter notation - single dot, ex: `. cwt/aliases.sh`
 - UPPERCASE / lowercase differenciates global variables from `local` variables (only used in function scopes)